Understands technical terms like reset-admin-password, file paths, and CLI commands.

 How versioning works

-• version.json in the repository root is the authoritative version file.
+• version.json in the repository root is the authoritative installed version file.
+Stable releases use versions like 1.4.17; development releases use prerelease versions like 1.4.17-dev.1.

 • GET /api/version returns the installed version from that file.

-• The admin General settings route (#/admin/settings/general) shows the installed version and offers a Check for Updates button, which fetches version.json from UPDATE_VERSION_URL when set, otherwise from the public GitHub main branch, and compares.
+• The admin General settings route (#/admin/settings/general) shows the installed version, configured update channel, and a Check for Updates button.
+Stable checks use version.json from the public GitHub main branch by default.
+Development checks use version.json from the public GitHub development branch by default.
+UPDATE_VERSION_URL can override either source.

 • Admin sessions also perform a silent background update check at most once per day via the notification center.
 Overlapping checks for the same admin are serialised server-side before fetching upstream metadata, and if a newer version is found, an in-app notification is created linking directly to #/admin/settings/general.